naeldavid/rpinael/README.md

 # PrayerPi, a simple project using affordable technology and understandable coding to make sure you'll never miss your prayers.

-This project consists of using a raspberry pi zero and other modules to make a prayer time clock.
+This project consists of using a raspberry pi zero and other modules to make a prayer time clock with Adhan

 What I used for this project :